sarveshkanwar/sarveshkanwar/README.md

 - 👋 Hi, I’m @sarveshkanwar
 - 👀 I’m interested in ... basketball
 - 🌱 I’m currently learning ...
-Matplotli,.Seaborn
+Matplotlib,.Seaborn,Pandas,Numpy..
 - 💞️ I’m looking to collaborate on ...
 DataScience
-- 📫 How to reach me ... please dont ever try.
+- 📫 How to reach me ...
+N.A .
+-
 -

 <!---